CALL FOR A CONSULTATION (415) 909-3945

 Whistleblowers Are Protected By Law

 There are both state and federal laws in place that are designed to protect whistleblowers from wrongful termination and retaliatory discharge.
 These laws are meant to allow employees to notify the government about illegal employer practices without having to fear being fired.
+A San Francisco retaliation attorney can hold your employer responsible for this illegal practice.

 The Armstrong Law Firm Will Help You Fight Back